lsst-dm/dmtn-271/index.rst

 - In order to be suitable for provenance query results that can span collections, a particular :class:`QuantumGraph` instance is not longer restricted to a single :attr:`~lsst.daf.butler.CollectionType.RUN` collection

-The prototype here defines :class:`QuantumGraph` as an ABC, which may or may not be ultimately necessary.
+The prototype here defines :class:`QuantumGraph` as an :class:`~abc.ABC`, which may or may not be ultimately necessary.
 It may be that a single implementation could satisfy all quantum-oriented concrete workspaces as well as :meth:`Butler.query_provenance`.

 How to handle the *storage* of committed quantum graphs is a question this technote does not attempt to fully answer.